Physics-24/Motion1/docs/weak4.md

 5. [Buoyancy](#5-buoyancy)

 Full textbook readings and optional extra problems available at the [bottom of the page](#optional-readings-and-extra-problems).
-A single pdf file of all of this week's notes is compiled into **LINK NOT SET YET**.
+A single pdf file of all of this week's notes is compiled into **LINK NOT SET**.

 <br>
 <hr style="color:black;background-color:#EAAA00;height:5px">